 If you do your keyword research and create great content that your target persona finds helpful, you are on your way to fixing your website.

 4. Update all of your owned media

-Make sure your messaging and content is about them and not about you.
-Pretty easy to say, but so few companies actually do this.
+Make sure your messaging and content are about them and not about you.
+Pretty easy to say, but so few companies do this.
 Buyers don't care about you.
 They care about the job they have to do and how to get it done.
 Talk about them.

 Maximize your owned channels first, and take full advantage of what you already have before you move on to paid and earned media.

 Long-tail keywords can help you create new content that is highly focused and relevant to your ideal prospects.
 Long-tail keywords let you know the specific areas of your business that interest your prospects, so think of them as writing guides.

 If one of your long-tail keywords is "air-cooled 20-watt fiber laser," brainstorm all the things you can think of having to do with air-cooled 20-watt fiber lasers.

 By now, you have heard of ChatGPT and other similar tools.
 I dropped the above keyword into ChatGPT and asked it to list SEO keywords.
 Here is the list: